 Nursing: Adult-Gerontology Acute Care Nurse Practitioner (D.N.P.)

 The online Doctor of Nursing Practice (DNP) program prepares nurses for the highest level of specialized nursing practice.
-DNP graduates are innovative leaders prepared to translate evidence into practice, improve systems of care, and measure health outcomes in diverse settings.
-As students transition to the role of an advanced practice nurse, Adult-Gerontology Acute Care Nurse Practitioner (AGACNP), they are challenged to assess clinical practice sites for opportunities in quality improvement.
-Students are required to plan, implement, and evaluate a quality improvement project customized to support their unique aspirations.
+Graduates emerge as innovative leaders equipped to translate evidence into practice, improve systems of care, and measure health outcomes across diverse settings.

-1. Registered Nurse licensure: An unencumbered registered nurse license in the United State
+1. Registered Nurse Licensure- Hold an unencumbered RN license in the United States.

-2. Letters of recommendation: Three letters of reference pertaining to academic ability, professional competency, and personal character are required.
+2. Letters of Recommendation - Submit three letters of reference that address academic ability, professional competency, and personal character.

 Degree Requirements